changelly/api-changelly/README.md

 }
 ```

-Example of request with providing the sum user wants to receive:
+Example request with providing the sum user wants to receive:

-Request:

 ```json
 {